-Miss Capital City Anna Bridgeman is a junior at Carleton College in Northfield, Minnesota, studying Biology and Biochemistry.
+Miss Capital City Anna Bridgeman is a senior at Carleton College in Northfield, Minnesota, studying Biology and Biochemistry.
 Her dream is to become a practicing physician, specializing in interventional radiology.
 Anna is a pre-medical peer mentor and welcomes visitors to Carleton as a campus tour guide and admissions ambassador.
 She is certified in basic life support and mental health first aid.
 She works as a Carleton Biology lab teaching assistant and has volunteered at the Northfield Hospital birth center and medical/surgical floor.
-She is also currently involved with a biology research project on the use of augmented reality in biochemistry teaching.
-Last summer, she spent over 200 hours volunteering at a free clinic, helping uninsured patients access quality healthcare.
+In her junior year, she did a biology research project on the use of augmented reality in biochemistry teaching.
+In the summer of 2020, she spent over 200 hours volunteering at a free clinic, helping uninsured patients access quality healthcare.
 Since beginning college, she has spent more than 250 hours shadowing physicians and other healthcare professionals.

 Anna is one of Carleton's Be the Match program directors, and, in addition to organizing campus-wide registration drives, serves as a liaison to the national organization.
 Be The Match is the largest and most diverse stem cell registry in the world.
 They work to pair potential donors with patients in need of life-saving transplants.
 Although over 70 diseases and disorders can be treated with stem cell and bone marrow transplants, 70% of patients do not have a match within their family.
 Registration is a quick and easy process involving a cheek swab and an online form.
 With this step, anyone can potentially help save the life of one of their "tissue twins."